Norwich cadets take top two finishes at Bataan Memorial Death March

 He also added that back-to-back top finishes underscore the dedication of the cadets behind the results.

 "Serving as the advisor for the team, it's incredibly rewarding to see our cadets planning and execution result in top finishes over the past three years," said Caulfield.
-"It validates our cadet's countless hors of planning, training, and dedication that went into preparation."
+"It validates our cadet's countless hours of planning, training, and dedication that went into preparation."

 Beyond the competition, the march carries a deeper meaning for participants.